nonsakhoo/nonsakhoo/README.md

 > Bridging research and real-world applications with mathematics, embedded intelligence, and secure computation.

+*IMPORTANT: This profile is exclusively intended for academic purposes.
+For my public profile, kindly visit: https://github.com/geeksloth*

 I'm a multi-domain researcher and engineer with active contributions in signal/image processing, AI system deployment, backend architecture, embedded design, and system exploitation.
 I aspire to lead a life of quiet purpose—one that harmonizes scientific inquiry, natural beauty, and compassion for humanity.
 Through research and innovation, I seek to illuminate the unseen for those without sight, and to contribute, in my humble way, to the greater cycle of giving that sustains this universe.

-*Note: This profile is exclusively intended for academic purposes.
-For the public profile, kindly visit: https://github.com/geeksloth*

 ---